-The Communists demand that the army be purged of Fascist elements.
+The Communists demand that the army be purged of fascist elements.
 They declare that the mere strengthening of the army is no guarantee for the security of the country.
-At the same time, however, the Communists understand that a small nation, completely defenceless from a military point of view, may still easier become the prey of the Fascist bandits.
-But as there is no guarantee in the present circumstances that the bourgeoisie will not utilise the army against the working class and the working people in general, the Communists cannot undertake the responsibility for a war budget and a military apparatus controlled by the reactionaries.
-But they seek all the more to bring about the democratisation of the army.
+At the same time, however, the Communists understand that a small nation, completely defenseless from a military point of view, may still more easily become the prey of the fascist bandits.
+But as there is no guarantee in the present circumstances that the bourgeoisie will not utilize the army against the working class and the working people in general, the Communists cannot undertake the responsibility for a war budget and a military apparatus controled by the reactionaries.
+But they seek all the more to bring about the democratization of the army.
 The Scandinavian Communist Parties want to make "Spanish" surprises impossible.
 They energetically defend the demands of the lower ranks and non-commissioned officers.
-The Communists demand that funds be voted to organise the necessary defence of the population against the horrors of air and naval bombardment.
-In view of the situation in Lower Jutland, they stand for the fortification of the frontiers and for other defensive measures such as will make it difficult for the Fascist aggressor to occupy the country.
+The Communists demand that funds be voted to organize the necessary defense of the population against the horrors of air and naval bombardment.
+In view of the situation in Lower Jutland, they stand for the fortification of the frontiers and for other defensive measures such as will make it difficult for the fascist aggressor to occupy the country.

-The Communists consider that the most effective method of defending security to be a correct and active foreign policy, a policy of the joint defence of the Scandinavian countries against the dangers that threaten them from German Fascism, and the coordination of this policy with the League of Nations.
-The Scandinavian Communists are guided by the directions given to the masses by Comrade Dimitrov on the question of the struggle for peace, when he said:
+The Communists consider the most effective method of defending security to be a correct and active foreign policy, a policy of joint defense of the Scandinavian countries against the dangers that threaten them from German fascism, and the coordination of this policy with the League of Nations.
+The Scandinavian Communists are guided by the directions given to the masses by Comrade Dimitroff on the question of the struggle for peace, when he said:

-"It is by no means a matter of indifference to the working class and to all toilers what foreign policy the Government carries on towards the Fascist enemies of peace, whether this policy will help to strengthen collective security or hinder it; whether the Government aids the agents of the Fascist aggressor or takes effective steps against them. . . .
-In every concrete situation, the representatives of the working class will come out in support of such proposals and will seek to secure the carrying out of such measures as open up the greatest possibility for bringing the pressure of the masses of the people on the widest scale to bear upon the foreign policy of the Government, and also provide for their effective control over the activity of the Government in the questions of the defences of the country.
-They will also give their support to all those measures which hinder the capitulation of the bourgeois governments to the Fascist aggressor and the betrayal of the independence and liberty of the people by these governments."
+"It is by no means a matter of indifference to the working class and to all toilers what foreign policy the government carries on toward the fascist enemies of peace, whether this policy will help to strengthen collective security or hinder it; whether the government aids the agents of the fascist aggressor or takes effective steps against them. . . .
+In every concrete situation, the representatives of the working class will come out in support of such proposals and will seek to secure the carrying out of such measures as open up the greatest possibility for bringing the pressure of the masses of the people on the widest scale to bear upon the foreign policy of the government, and also provide for their effective control over the activity of the government in the questions of the defense of the country.
+They will also give their support to all those measures which hinder the capitulation of the bourgeois governments to the fascist aggressor and the betrayal of the independence and liberty of the people by these governments."

-The conduct of the Fascist aggressors makes it impossible for the Scandinavian countries to be able to remain neutral during the war that is looming ahead.
-Italian Fascism attacked Abyssinia, German and Italian Fascism have flung themselves on the Spanish Republic and, in doing so, are attacking Scandinavian merchant vessels.
-How much less will it be possible to maintain neutrality when Fascism creates a theatre of military operations that is not so distant from the Scandinavian countries as Abyssinia and Spain, or when the northern countries themselves become the scene of action by Fascism?
+The conduct of the fascist aggressors makes it impossible for the Scandinavian countries to be able to remain neutral during the war that is looming ahead.
+Italian fascism attacked Ethiopia, German and Italian fascism have flung themselves on the Spanish Republic and in doing so are attacking Scandinavian merchant vessels.
+How much less will it be possible to maintain neutrality when fascism creates a theater of military operations that is not so distant from the Scandinavian countries as Ethiopia and Spain, or when the Northern countries themselves become the scene of action by fascism!